qmsstudios/uosstructure/GLEP/GLEP – Department of Transpersonal Psychology.md

+# GLEP – Department of Transpersonal Psychology

+## Graduate Elective

-1.	**TPS 601 – Advanced Theories of Self-Transcendence**
+### 1. TPS 601 – Advanced Theories of Self-Transcendence

 Exploration of advanced theories of self-transcendence and their application in transpersonal psychology.
+This course delves into the various models and frameworks that explain self-transcendence, examining their implications for personal growth and psychological well-being.
+Students will engage with contemporary research and case studies to understand the transformative potential of self-transcendence.

-2.	**TPS 602 – Archetypal Psychology and Symbolism**
+### 2. TPS 602 – Archetypal Psychology and Symbolism

 Study of archetypes and symbolism in psychological development.
 Emphasis on Jungian theory and cultural interpretations of symbols.
+The course covers the role of archetypes in shaping the human psyche and explores how symbols function in different cultural contexts.
+Students will analyze myths, dreams, and artistic expressions to uncover the deeper layers of the unconscious mind.

-3.	**TPS 603 – Holotropic States and Transformation**
+### 3. TPS 603 – Holotropic States and Transformation

 Examination of holotropic states of consciousness and their role in personal transformation and healing.
+This course investigates the therapeutic potential of altered states of consciousness, such as those induced by breathwork, meditation, and psychedelics.
+Students will learn about the historical and contemporary uses of these states in various healing traditions.

-4.	**TPS 604 – Mind-Body Energy Systems**
+### 4. TPS 604 – Mind-Body Energy Systems

 Study of mind-body energy systems in transpersonal psychology.
 Topics include energy healing modalities and somatic awareness.
+The course provides an overview of different energy systems, such as chakras and meridians, and their relevance to psychological health.
+Students will explore techniques for enhancing somatic awareness and integrating energy healing into therapeutic practice.

-5.	**TPS 605 – Transpersonal Psychotherapy Techniques**
+### 5. TPS 605 – Transpersonal Psychotherapy

-Practical course on transpersonal psychotherapy techniques.
-Focus on integrative approaches to spiritual and psychological well-being.

-6.	**TPS 606 – Cross-Cultural Perspectives on Spiritual Development**

-Investigation of spiritual development from a cross-cultural perspective.
-Emphasis on comparative analysis of Eastern and Western traditions.

-7.	**TPS 607 – The Role of Myth in Personal and Collective Transformation**

-Study of myth and its psychological role in personal and collective transformation.

-8.	**TPS 608 – Creative Expression and Transpersonal Growth**

-Exploration of creative processes as a pathway to transpersonal growth.
-Topics include art therapy, expressive writing, and music therapy.

-9.	**PSY 601 – Psychodynamics of the Unconscious Mind**

-Advanced study of unconscious processes and their influence on behavior and personality development.

-10.	**PSY 602 – Psychodynamic Perspectives on Relationships**

-Examination of psychodynamic perspectives on interpersonal relationships, attachment theory, and relational dynamics.

-11.	**PSY 603 – Emotion, Memory, and the Unconscious**

-Study of the psychodynamics of emotion and memory, focusing on unconscious influences on emotional regulation and behavior.

-12.	**PSY 604 – Trauma and Resilience in Psychodynamics**

-Exploration of trauma and resilience through a psychodynamic lens.
-Focus on therapeutic strategies for trauma recovery.

-13.	**SNT 601 – Sentient AI and Cognitive Evolution**

-Study of cognitive evolution in sentient AI systems.
-Topics include emergent properties and adaptive learning.

-14.	**SNT 602 – Consciousness and Artificial Life**

-Exploration of consciousness models in artificial life forms and self-organizing systems.

-15.	**SNT 603 – Sentient System Ethics**

-Analysis of ethical challenges in developing and integrating sentient technology.
-Topics include rights, autonomy, and sentient AI governance.

-16.	**SNT 604 – Human-Sentient Collaboration**

-Study of human-sentient collaboration in work environments and social systems.
-Emphasis on optimizing coexistence and shared decision-making.

-17.	**TPS 609 – Transpersonal Approaches to Death and Dying**

-Examination of transpersonal perspectives on death, dying, and the afterlife.

-18.	**PSY 605 – Advanced Psychodynamic Case Studies**

-Analysis of complex psychodynamic case studies, focusing on clinical practice and integration of psychodynamic approaches.

-19.	**SNT 605 – Sentient Technology and Human Identity**

-Exploration of how sentient technology reshapes human identity, relationships, and society.

-20.	**TPS 610 – Spiritual Crises and Emergent Phenomena**

-Study of spiritual crises and emergent phenomena in transpersonal psychology.
-Focus on therapeutic interventions and support strategies.